abhishek-kr03/GOSU/README.md

 ### ✍️ Core Concepts of Gosu

 #### 1. **Type Inference**
+Gosu can automatically determine the type of a variable based on its assigned value.
+This simplifies declarations while maintaining type safety.

 ```gosu
 var name = "Abhishek"  // Gosu infers String type
 ```

 #### 2. **Enhancements** (Extension methods)
+Enhancements allow you to add new methods to existing types without modifying the original class.
+They're similar to extension methods in other languages.

 ```gosu
 enhancement MyStringEnhancement : String {